Taiwan coast guard unveils last of its new ships that can carry missiles in war time

 Sign up now: Get insights on Asia's fast-moving developments

-KAOHSIUNG, Taiwan, May 15 - Taiwan's coast guard on Friday unveiled the last of its 12 new high-tech ships that can carry missiles in the event of war, underscoring what the minister in charge of the service said was the changing nature of its mission in facing down China.
+KAOHSIUNG, Taiwan – Taiwan’s coast guard on May 15 unveiled the last of its 12 new high-tech ships that can carry missiles in the event of war, underscoring what the minister in charge of the service said was the changing nature of its mission in facing down China.

 The coast guard version has space at the back to fit anti-ship missiles to be used as a backup to the navy.